bbalet/jorani/README.md

 ## Installation

-See <code>/docs/install/README.md</code> for advanced configuration.
+[See the installation instructions](docs/install/README.md) for advanced configuration.
 In a nutshell :
 * Download or clone LMS.
 * Upload the content of this folder on your server (in <code>/var/www/...</code>).
 * Create a database with <code>/sql/lms.sql</code> script.